 We will learn how to play the chords of C F and G Majors.
-We will also learn A D and E Minors.
-Don't worry, they all just use the white notes.

 Here they are below;

 For our assessment piece, we will learn how to fit chords to simple 4 note Ostinatos in groups of 2.

-Chords PROVIDE HARMONY to the music and consist of groups of notes played together at the same time.
-SO THAT MEANS chords can only be played on instruments that can play more than one note at a time like;

-NOT on instruments that can only play one note at a time like;

-TRUMPET - FLUTE - CLARINET - TROMBONE

-MUSICAL STRUCTURE

-This means how we divide the music up into different sections.
-With a song, we call the sections VERSES & CHORUSES, but in music without singers, we just call it section A and Section B.

-VERSE CHORUS VERSE CHORUS A В A В

 Graphic Scores Unit 6 (Texture/Dynamics)

 Graphic Scores are shapes that are used to represent changes in music as it proceeds

 For example;

 Getting Higher - Getting Lower

 Getting Louder - Getting Softer

 Getting Thicker - Getting Thinner (This is the number of instruments playing)

 Getting faster - Getting Slower

-These symbols are only examples, students create their own, but must explain how each of their shapes represents musical textures

-Below is the Graphic Score we will be studying.
+These symbols are only examples, students create their own, but must explain how each of their shapes represents musical textures Below is the Graphic Score we will be studying.
 The 3 shapes represent 3 families of instruments and we will discuss how these shapes represent what is happening.